It will only take 11 minutes to read this post!

 Balancing Your Expectations with Reality

 Although I believe that a goal should be somewhat out of your comfort zone (otherwise it’s just something you could have done before), I also think that it should be something realistic.
 I’m not talking about your dreams and aspirations, but that your daily or weekly learning goals should be based on practical expectations such as time.
-If you have a full time job, 3 kids and a dog/cat/hamster, then setting the goal of learning 500 words in 1 month, is probably unrealistic.
+If you have a full-time job, 3 kids and a dog/cat/hamster, then setting the goal of learning 500 words in 1 month, is probably unrealistic.
 Not impossible, I’m sure, but pretty darn difficult.
 Consider your work schedule and available free time, including commuting or that sneaky hour you spend watching your favourite TV show (unless it’s 爱上超模 -iSupermodel of course)…

 Start with 1 Goal

-Another reason why many of us fail at our New Year’s Resolutions and goals, is because we set too many.
+Another reason why many of us fail at our New Year’s Resolutions and goals is that we set too many.
 It’s not realistic to change every part of your life, or in this case, become a Chinese learning ninja (although that would be great, right?).
 By starting with 1 goal, and starting 1 good habit, this will pave the way to set more small goals and habits further down the line.

 Have a Mini-Goal Every Month

-If you read the article from the beginning of my post, you’ll might have noticed that it differs from person to person on how long it takes to start or break a habit.
+If you read the article from the beginning of my post, you might have noticed that it differs from person to person on how long it takes to start or break a habit.
 However, starting a new mini – goal each month will help build new habits throughout the year instead of trying to accomplish too many things at once.

 Your Chinese learning goals could be as simple as learning X amount of Chinese words in a month with your end goal as ‘Take HSK3’.